vigetlabs/wordpress-site-starter/README.dist.md

 ## Setup and Running
-To start the local server and build process.
+To start the local server and build process, run:

 ```bash
 ddev start
 ```

-This will install WordPress files, composer packages, npm packages, and start the DDEV server.
+This will install the WordPress files, composer packages, npm packages, and start the DDEV server.
 Once the server is started, DDEV will automatically start Vite for local development.

-### New Project
-If this is the first time setting up this project, once the install is done the site will ask you to:
-1. Select the desired language.
-2. Fill out the site information.
-3. Then click "Install WordPress"
-4. Once WordPress has been set up login with your user information.

-### Existing Project
-If this is an existing project you can import the local database file then you are prompted.
-Then provide the path to the file to be imported.

 You are all ready to start working on the site.